-The CBT is a "Government corporation" under both the Financial Administration Act and the Budget Transparency and Accountability Act.
+The CBT is a "government corporation" under both the Financial Administration Act and the Budget Transparency and Accountability Act.
 CBT has mandated the governance and management of power related investments through its subsidiary CBT Energy Inc. (CBTE).
-The strategic direction including the goals, objectives, strategies and performance measures for CBTE are included in Appendix B, CBTE Service Plan.
-This section of the CBT service plan outlines only the non-power investment goals and objectives.
+The strategic direction including the goals, objectives, strategies and performance measures for CBTE (included in Appendix B: CBTE Service Plan) will be affected over the period covered by this service plan by the outcome of the review of the option to purchase Columbia Power Corporation.